Exceptional books on business communication by Ed Barks

 When is the last time an author appeared as a guest at your book club?
 Here’s your chance.

 If your reading group focuses on business books, we have a deal for you.
-Invite author Ed Barks for a conversation with your group’s members when you read any of his three books:
+Invite author Ed Barks for a conversation with your group’s members when you read any of his books:

 - Reporters Don’t Hate You: 100+ Amazing Media Relations Strategies

 - A+ Strategies for C-Suite Communications: Turning Today’s Leaders into Tomorrow’s Influencers

 - The Truth About Public Speaking: The Three Keys to Great Presentations

 - Insider Strategies for the Confident Communicator: How to Master Meetings, Presentations, Interviews, and Advocacy

 Has your business book club or reading group shifted to remote meetings as a result of the pandemic?
 Here’s a way to keep your group thriving.

 It’s easy.
 Ed joins you via a video conference service like Skype or Zoom (or speaker phone, if you prefer).
 All you need to do is gather your members.
 It’s an opportunity for your group to discuss the issues that matter most to you.
 Ed even sends you a list of potential discussion questions for your group’s consideration.
 Plus, everyone receives a subscription to his “Communications Community” newsletter.There is no cost to you.
 And the guidelines are simple: